 - thai green curry with broccoli and asparagus

-ANYWAY.
-Today’s recipe is yet another take on what is clearly one of my all-time favorite dishes to make.
+And today’s recipe is yet another take on what is clearly one of my all-time favorite dishes to make.

-And this latest version is packed to the brim with colorful veggies, full of slurp-able noodles and of course, has a creamy, dreamy and flavorful coconut milk broth.
+This latest version is packed to the brim with colorful veggies, full of slurp-able noodles and of course, has a creamy, dreamy and flavorful coconut milk broth.